 Sean spends his spare time making snarky comments about Americans and getting hit in the head with pucks.

 Chris was born in 1967 in Springfield, Mass., but moved to Southern Florida with his family at the age of five.
 It was there that he discovered and cultivated his passion for photography—a talent likely passed down from his shutterbug father, who chronicled his travels throughout Europe with a camera.
 As a child, Chris was captivated by the stories that his father’s photographs told; that’s when he knew then that he wanted to follow in his father’s footsteps.

 In 1985, Chris enrolled in the Southeast Center for Photographic Studies at Daytona State College, where he earned an Associate of Science Degree in Photography.
 From there, Chris embarked on a career as a professional commercial photographer, holding multiple positions at a number of award-winning photography firms and learning new techniques and new technologies every step of the way.

 Chris moved into Sales & Marketing in 2006 when he joined Capture Integration to deliver solutions to clients across the spectrum of high end photography.
 After four years at CI, Chris went back behind the camera at Accent Decor for nine years, working in a high volume commercial studio shooting all types of home goods.
-In 2019, Chris returned to CI, focused on helping new and existing ShotFlow clients get the most from the platform.
+In 2019, Chris returned to CI, focused on helping ShotFlow clients get the most from the platform.

 Keegan is originally from Johannesburg, South Africa, and currently living in Poland.
 He has been a professional software developer since 2013.
 He holds a B.Sc. in Computer Systems.
 He started doing mobile app development in 2014, with the bulk of that in iOS.